stri-con/dc-single/index.md

 >
 > Simply hit the knit button or use the shortcut keys---on MacOS `Cmd`+`Shift`+`K` and Windows `Ctrl`+`Shift`+`K`.
 Learn to love these shortcut keys.
 They will save you time.

-You can choose how your document is previewed using the dropdown menu in the document settings. `Preview in Window` opens the document in a separate RStudio window and `Preview in Viewer Pane` lets you see the document in the main RStudio IDE.
+You can choose how your document is previewed using the drop down menu in the document settings. `Preview in Window` opens the document in a separate RStudio window and `Preview in Viewer Pane` lets you see the document in the main RStudio IDE.
 These are good for *quick* looks.
 You should **always** double-check the actual HTML file because sometimes things look different in RStudio.
 <br/>

 ![](files/preview.png)